Coyotes

 - Keep Pets Away: This reduces stress for both the coyote and your pet.

-- Use Hazing Actions: To encourage the coyote to leave, consider the following “hazing” techniques:
+- Use Hazing Actions: Encourage the coyote to leave with these “hazing” techniques:

-- Be Assertive: Maintain eye contact, stand tall and make yourself appear larger.
-Wave your arms and shout (but don’t scream) as you approach the coyote until it departs.
+- Be Assertive: Maintain eye contact, stand tall, wave your arms and shout (but don’t scream).

-- Use Noisemakers: Employ items like an air horn, clanging pots and pans, a whistle or a can filled with coins or pebbles.
+- Use Noisemakers: Use an air horn, clanging pots and pans, a whistle or a can filled with coins or pebbles.
 You can also snap open an empty garbage bag or open and close an umbrella.

-- Throw Projectiles: Use items like sticks, clumps of dirt, small rocks or a tennis ball—throw them toward, but not at, the coyote.
+- Throw Projectiles: Throw sticks, clumps of dirt, small rocks or a tennis ball toward (but not at) the coyote.

-- Use Liquids in Warm Months: Spray with a garden hose, water gun or water balloons to deter the animal.
+- Use Liquids in Warm Months: Spray with a garden hose, water gun or water balloons.

 What you can expect from us